-Figure 1

-Ceteris Paribus Earnings for Foreign Born Relative to Native Born by Duration of Residence Category, 1990 and 2000
+Figure 1 Earnings for Foreign Born Relative to Native Born Adult Men by Duration of Residence Category, Ceteris Paribus, United States, 1990 and 2000

-Source: Authors' calculations from Table 6, column (iii).
+Source: Authors' calculations from Table 7, column (iii).

 In compiling Figure 1, the duration of residence coefficients from the model with birthplace interaction terms have been used.
 The intercept points are given by the coefficients on the dummy variable for immigrants from the UK.
-This brings us to the fifth feature of the data: the intercept point for 2000 (or the earnings advantage that immigrants have over the native born ceteris paribus) is higher in that year than for 1990.
+This brings us to the fifth feature of the results in Table 7: the intercept point for 2000 (or the earnings advantage that immigrants have over the native born, ceteris paribus) is higher in that year than for 1990.
 This is generally taken as evidence for an increase over time in the unobservable qualities of immigrants relative to the native born.
 At each of the other durations of residence, however, the earnings profile for the foreign born for 1990 is above that for 2000.
 In other words, when looking at the data for 1990 and 2000, the evidence on the unobservable qualities of immigrants is ambiguous.

-Table 7 presents the information for the analyses of the 1980, 1990 and 2000 Censuses.
+Table 8 presents the information for the analyses of the 1980, 1990 and 2000 Censuses.
 The pattern of earnings effects with duration of residence for 1980 is a diluted version of that which characterized the data a decade later in 1990.
-The immigrant-native born earnings advantage in 1990 and 2000 is considerably greater than in 1980, suggesting that the 1980s and 1990s were characterized by different selection among immigrants from English-speaking developed countries.
+The immigrant earnings advantage over the native born in 1990 and 2000 is considerably greater than in 1980, suggesting that the 1980s and 1990s were characterized by different selection among immigrants from English-speaking developed countries than earlier years.
 The large negative coefficients on the birthplace variables for 1980 in the specification with birthplace interaction effects are due mainly to different earnings effects on the weeks worked variable: the coefficient on this for the foreign born was 1.149, and that for the native born 1.062.
-In comparison, in 2000 the coefficients on the weeks worked variable was 0.097 for the foreign born and 1.024 for the native born.
+In comparison, in 2000 the coefficients on the weeks worked variable was 0.975 for the foreign born and 1.024 for the native born.11